12 Effective Strategies on How to Improve Mental Health in the Workplace

 The statistics on mental health itself signifies how important it is to promote mental health and wellbeing in the workplace.

-Why is mental health important in the workplace
+Why is improving mental health important in the workplace

 Mental health is important in the workplace for several reasons: